 Published 29 Sep, 2022

-Relative survival refers to the probability of being alive for a given amount of time after diagnosis, compared with the experience of the general population.
-The measure ‘5-year relative survival at diagnosis’ (hereafter referred to as ‘5-year survival’) answers the question: "what is the probability that an individual will survive their cancer for 5 years after a cancer diagnosis”.
+Cancer survival is a conventional indicator of cancer prognosis at a population level and of effectiveness of treatment and screening programs.
+Relative survival refers to the probability of being alive for a given amount of time after cancer diagnosis, compared with the experience of comparable people in the general population.
+The measure ‘5-year relative survival at diagnosis’ (hereafter referred to as ‘5-year survival’) is used to indicate the probability that an individual will survive their cancer for 5 years after cancer diagnosis.

 Charts